 More gluten-free vegan desserts

-- These chocolate blackberries are juicy and delicious.
+- These blackberry clusters are chocolaty, juicy, and delicious.

-- These chocolate covered dates are perfect for special occasions.
+- These chocolate dates are perfect for special occasions.

 Edible Brownie Batter